nglviewer/nglview/README.md

 ![nglview](nglview.png)

-An IPython widget to interactively view molecular structures and trajectories.
+An [IPython/Jupyter](http://jupyter.org/) widget to interactively view molecular structures and trajectories.
 Utilizes the embeddable [NGL Viewer](https://github.com/arose/ngl) for rendering.

 Very much work in progress.
-Please contact me if you want to take part.
+Please contact us if you want to take part.
 Should work with Python 2 and 3.
 If you experience problems, please file an [issue](https://github.com/arose/nglview/issues).

 Table of contents